damianhakert/damianhakert.github.io/source/posts/2016-07-27-the-11-rules-of-gitlab-flow.html.md

 Version management with [Git] is an improvement over methods used before Git in just about every way.
 However, many organizations end up with messy workflows, or overly complex ones.
 This is particularly a problem for organizations who have transitioned from another version control system.

-In this post we're laying out 11 rules for the [GitLab Workflow][doc], as proposed by [Kelvin Mutuma][kelvin], to help simplify and clean it up.
+In this post we're laying out 11 rules for the [GitLab Workflow][doc], to help simplify and clean it up.
 The major benefit of the rules (or so we hope) is that it simplifies the process and produces a more efficient and cleaner outcome.

 We think there's always room for improvement, and everything is a draft.
 As always, **everyone can contribute**!
 Feedback and opinions are very welcome.